PAPADOXIE/Pre-Release-P2/README.md

 # Pre-Release-P2
-An advanced version of the Alevels May/June 2019 Paper 2 Pre Release.
+An advanced version of the Alevels May/June 2019 Paper 2 Pre Release based on Windows Forms.
 Probably won't interest anyone other than highschool student level programmers

 There are a few bugs which I might fix later.